Documentation to support your student in practice:

 - Programme handbook 2020/21 (PDF): The handbook for Public Health (Specialist Community Public Health Nursing) programmes

-- Standards of proficiency for specialist community public health nursing (SCPHNs): The Nursing and Midwifery Council standards setting out both proficiencies, skills and knowledge and the standards for education and training
+- Standards of proficiency for specialist community public health nurses (SCPHNs): The Nursing and Midwifery Council standards setting out both proficiencies, skills and knowledge and the standards for education and training

 If you have any queries or questions about the Public Health (Specialist Community Public Health Nursing) programme or require support, please contact a member of the programme team, or get in touch via our CPD admin team.